 Figure 1: Ostomy and ostomy appliance (www.fascrs.org)

 An ostomy may be temporary or permanent.
 A temporary ostomy is usually created in the process of treating complicated abdominal problems, or to divert the stool away and allow time for healing.
-A temporary ostomy keeps stool material away from a downstream area (towards the anus), such as a healing surgery site, an area of inflammation, or a blockage associated with disease or scar.
+A temporary ostomy keeps stool material away from a downstream area (towards the rectum or anus), such as a healing surgery site, an area of inflammation, or a blockage associated with disease or scar.
 Temporary ostomies may be reversed when considered appropriate by your colorectal surgeon.
 A permanent ostomy serves as a means for long-term stool evacuation.
 Instances of needing a permanent ostomy include when disease, or its treatment, impairs normal intestinal function, or when the anus or the muscles that control elimination must be removed or no longer work properly.

 An ostomy may be constructed as an end ostomy or a loop ostomy, depending on the specific circumstances for which an ostomy is being created.
 An end ostomy is formed by bringing the end of a segment of bowel through the skin opening, and rolling the bowel’s end back onto itself, like a shirt cuff, and suturing the bowel edges to the abdominal wall skin.
 A loop ostomy is typically for a diverting temporary stoma (one you are going to reconnect and just temporarily divert the stool away).
 It is formed by bringing an intact loop of bowel through the skin opening.
 A cut is made approximately half way around the bowel on the exposed loop, and both the proximal and distal (upstream and downstream) ends of the loop are rolled back and sutured to the abdominal wall skin.
 Thus, a loop ostomy has two intestinal openings joined close to each other.
 A loop ostomy may appear larger than an end ostomy because of the two openings.
-This may make fitting an appropriate appliance for a loop ostomy slightly more difficult.
+This may make fitting an appropriate appliance for a loop ostomy slightly more challenging.

 Loop ileostomy: ASCRS Photo Gallery

 Although there are many similarities among the different types of ostomies, there also are important differences that would affect how the ostomy functions.
 Your colorectal surgeon can answer questions about which part of the bowel the ostomy is made of, whether the ostomy is intended to be temporary or permanent, and whether it is an end or a loop ostomy.
-A wound ostomy continence nurse (WOC nurse or enterostomal therapist) is a registered nurse who has additional education and training in how to care for patients who have an ostomy, and may assist your colorectal surgeon in helping you live with your ostomy.
+A wound ostomy continence nurse (WOC nurse or enterostomal therapist) is a registered nurse who has additional education and training in how to care for patients who have an ostomy, and may assist your colorectal surgeon in helping you plan, care and live with your ostomy.

 HOW DOES AN OSTOMY IMPACT MY BOWEL MOVEMENTS?